C-Accel-CRIPT/cript-excel-uploader/docs/index.md

 #### `Id` <span style="color: grey; font-size: 0.8rem;"> - (optional)</span>

+`Id` is used to allow for multiple measurements throughout time.
+With `Id` it is possible to take several measurements through an experiment, and later use nesting to record more details.

-If there are multiple temperature throughout different time, and we want to show each of their color (or any other property) we can use an `Id` field to differentiate between the different temperatures.
-We denote an `Id` with brackets and a number inside such as [1].
+If there are multiple densities throughout time, and we want to show each of their temperatures (or any other condition) we can use an `Id` field to differentiate between the different temperatures.
+We denote an `Id` with brackets and a number inside such as [1] or [2].
 The `Id` is used to identify distinct properties/conditions of the same type

 - e.g., To identify two density measurements at two different temperatures, we could create the following column
   headers: <span class="row-2">[1]density</span>, <span class="row-2">[1]density:temperature</span>